Personal Information Collection Notice Payments Settlements – RITS

 When individuals deal with the Reserve Bank by telephone in connection with the operation of the RITS Regulations it is possible that the call may be recorded (whether this is the case will depend on which staff within the Reserve Bank an individual is dealing with).
 These recordings are made for verification, consent and authentication purposes.
 By dealing with the Reserve Bank by telephone in connection with the operation of the RITS Regulations, individuals consent to recordings being made of their conversations.

-The collection of some of the Information is required by one or more of the Reserve Bank's Anti-Money Laundering Policy, the Reserve Bank's Sanctions Policy and their respective associated guidelines and procedures, which are designed to manage the Reserve Bank's money laundering, terrorism financing and economic and trade sanctions risks and may require the Reserve Bank to check and verify the identity of individuals.
+The collection of some of the Information is required by one or more of the Reserve Bank’s AML/CTF Policy, the Reserve Bank’s Sanctions Policy and their respective associated guidelines and procedures, which are designed to manage the Reserve Bank’s money laundering, terrorism financing and economic and trade sanctions risks and may require the Reserve Bank to check and verify the identity of individuals.

-If the Information were not collected then the Reserve Bank would not be able to setup new RITS Members and users, process RITS billing and payments, communicate with RITS Members and users, maintain contact information, ensure the effective operation of RITS including for contingency events, ensure requests and instructions received are correctly authorised, engage with domestic and international Government and regulatory agencies and industry groups and facilitate interbank settlements.
+If the Information were not collected then the Reserve Bank would not be able to perform AML/CTF due diligence, setup new RITS Members and users, process RITS billing and payments, communicate with RITS Members and users, maintain contact information, ensure the effective operation of RITS including for contingency events, ensure requests and instructions received are correctly authorised, engage with domestic and international Government and regulatory agencies and industry groups and facilitate interbank settlements.

 The Reserve Bank facilitates communication between RITS Members by providing access to business contact details for each RITS Member to the users of all RITS Members.
 Some of these users may be located outside of Australia.
 Personal Information about users of a RITS Member is available to other users of that RITS Member, either via the RITS user interface or where provided by us to other users of that RITS Member.
 Some of these users may be located outside of Australia.